 Ergonomics is the science of designing and adjusting a workspace to suit the needs of its users; this includes the arrangement of furniture and equipment.
 By combining anatomy, physiology, psychology and engineering, businesses can improve employee comfort and increase efficiency and productivity.

-In this blog we’ll be taking you through the key points you need to consider when it comes to ergonomics to ensure your workers can not only work efficiently, but also produce their very best work.
+In this blog we’ll be taking you through the key points you need to consider when it comes to ergonomics during your commercial office fit out to ensure your workers can not only work efficiently but also produce their very best work.

 When it comes to office chairs, posture is vital, especially when you’re spending hours at a time sitting at your desk.
 A good ergonomic chair will also reduce the chances of common aches and pains such as back and neck pain, all of which can lead to long-term and sometimes permanent issues if left untreated.
 The Health and Safety Executive recommends the following: